“If you think you can, you can. If you think you can’t, you are right".

-Keep repeating the questions until you identify what the key thing is that needs to be changed.
+Keep repeating the questions until you identify the key thing that needs to be changed.

 Do you have all the resources you need to achieve the outcome?

-How is your environment impacting on your ability to achieve your goal?
+How is your environment impacting your ability to achieve your goal?

 How are your behaviours influencing the situation?
 What might you need to change?

 What skills do you currently possess and what others might you need to gain?